TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/examples_hello_world_cpp.md

 # Introduction

-This example is compiled with the c++ compiler options.
+This example is compiled with the C++ compiler options.
 It does driver and board initialization and prints the string, Hello World! on UART console.

 # Supported Combinations {#EXAMPLES_HELLO_WORLD_CPP_COMBOS}